Is Surrogacy Legal in the State of South Carolina?

 Is Surrogacy Legal in South Carolina?

-• Vital records generally will issue birth certificates consistent with a valid court order, though procedures can vary by county and hospital.
+• Vital records generally issue birth certificates consistent with a valid court order, though processing steps and timelines can vary.